tezos/tezos-mirror/docs/developer/merge_team.rst

 - *Anticipate questions*: explain anything which may look surprising, as comments in the code itself if it has value to future readers, or in the MR description.

-- *Find reviewers*: it is the responsability of the author to find a suitable reviewer, ideally before opening an MR. The reviewer(s) should be mentioned in the description or in the comments.
+- *Find reviewers*: it is the responsibility of the author to find a suitable reviewer, ideally before opening an MR. The reviewer(s) should be mentioned in the description or in the comments.
   An MR without a reviewer for several days will be closed (and happily